CTJChen/martxc/README.md

 # martxc [![astropy](http://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org/)
-msfc_artxc is a collection of data analysis and reduction tools for the X-ray telescope ART-XC.
+martxc is a collection of data analysis and reduction tools for the X-ray telescope ART-XC.

 ## List of tools